mmore500/evolvability-blog/post/temporally-varying-goals.md

 Relation to Evolvability
 ------------------------

-Evolutionary simulations have revealed that gradual changes to the environment — that is, a temporally varying fitness function — promote desirable characteristics related to evolvability including robustness, modularity, and individual evolvability @Kashtan2007VaryingEvolution [@Wilder2015ReconcilingEvolvability].
+Evolutionary simulations have revealed that gradual changes to the environment — that is, a temporally varying fitness function — promote desirable characteristics related to evolvability including robustness, modularity, and individual evolvability [[Kashtan et al., 2007]](#Kashtan2007VaryingEvolution) [[Wilder and Stanley, 2015]](#Wilder2015ReconcilingEvolvability).
 It is thought that a gradually shifting fitness function might induce evolutionary pressure for these traits, essentially providing a means of selecting for them.

 Robustness would be essential in a temporally varying goals scheme, allowing to persist under environmental conditions different from those of their ancestors.